manuifl/AppointmentScheduler/README.md

 Customers can be added, edited or deleted.
 Deleting a customer also deletes all of its assigned appointments.
 Generates reports for: total number of customer appointments by type and month, schedule for each contact in your list and total number of customer appointments by location.

-**Lambda Expressions in ManageAppointmentController, DBAppointments and AlertBoxes classes

 AUTHOR:
 Manuel Fuentes